4/24/2025

 Chris O'Connell

 Got it.
-And then lastly, how are you guys thinking about the share rate purchases?
-A little better than what I was expecting this quarter.
-Do you expect to keep kind of plugging along on the plan here through, you know, especially kind of given, you know, what the market's
+And then, you know, lastly, how are you guys thinking about, you know, the share repurchases came in, you know, a little better than what I was expecting this quarter.
+Do you expect to keep kind of plugging along on the plan here? through, you know, especially kind of given, you know, what the market's done?

 speaker